Pragith/pragith/pragith-net/app/content/blog/2023/2023-09-14-pii-firewall-security.md

 This works for 95% of cases.
 But sometimes, the name *is* the context.
 If you are asking "Who is the CEO of Apple?", and you redact "Apple" to "<ORG_1>", the model can't answer.

 We added an allow-list for public entities.
 But for private customer data, we default to paranoid.

+## What I Would Improve

+I would add structured logging of redaction events.
+If we are constantly redacting a field, we should consider whether it belongs in the prompt at all.

+The other missing piece is testing.
+Redaction failures are silent until you leak data.
+That is not a failure mode I want in production.